cdklabs/cdk-skylight/README.md

 The primary persona to use CDK Skylight is the infrastructure team owners to customize the stacks and provide them to the application owners teams.

-For applications that require Active Directory , the application team relies on different teams that handle this part.
+For applications that require Active Directory, the application team relies on different teams that handle this part.
 Therefore, the integration between the application and the Active Directory happens in a dedicated environment.
 With CDK Skylight, the Active Directory's team owner can provide a custom stack using a pre-defined stack to the teams relying on this Component, allowing the application owner to build the same configuration in the developer account.

 # When to use CDK Skylight?